 Advertising expenditure for Comcast?
 See ranking of Declared Advertising Costs

 Who are the competitors of Comcast?
 Comcast's main competitors are traditional pay networks such as Charter, DISH and Cox, as well as larger telecommunications companies such as Verizon and AT&T (now including DirecTV), which have expanded into video broadcast.
-A new threat comes from "over the top" streaming services such as Netflix, Amazon Prime, and new services from Disney and AT&T, but these at least make use of Comcast's broadband network.
+A newer threat comes from "over the top" streaming services such as Netflix, Amazon Prime, and new services from Disney and AT&T, but these at least make use of Comcast's broadband network.
 See Media Sector for other companies.
-See also:

 Historical profile information for Comcast

 Adbrands Daily Update 20th Oct 2021: Comcast is following in the footsteps of its European subsidiary Sky with the launch of its own flat screen smart TV.
 The product was developed and first introduced earlier this month by the UK division of Sky under the name Sky Glass.
 A similar product is being launched in the US as XClass TV.
 Unlike Sky Glass it doesn't have the Sky service built-in; rather an initial 12-month subscription to NBC Universal's Peacock streaming service.